 An Independent Medical Review (IMR) is a process to resolve disputes around medical treatment during the workers’ compensation process.
-Following a work-related injury, your primary treating physician will request approval for medical treatment to treat your injury by way of a Utilization Review.
+Following a work-related injury, your primary treating physician will request approval for medical treatment to treat your injury through a Utilization Review.
 However, the claims adjuster often denies or modifies the treatment due to the treatment not being considered medically necessary.
-You are able to appeal the decision by requesting an Independent Medical Review.
+You can appeal the decision by requesting an Independent Medical Review.
 An independent medical specialist will review your medical history and other documents relevant to your condition, but they will not physically examine you.
-The Independent Medical Review decision becomes the final decision in regards to the medical care requested.
-An experienced Stockton workers’ compensation attorney can help you understand the entire Independent Medical Review process.
+The Independent Medical Review decision becomes the final decision regarding the medical care requested.
+An experienced Stockton workers’ compensation attorney can help you understand the Independent Medical Review process.
 Contact Stockton Workers’ Compensation Attorneys, P.C., if you have any questions regarding an Independent Medical Review, and we will assist you.

 What takes place during an Independent Medical Review?

-The California Department of Insurance hires a for-profit company called Maximus Federal Inc. to select independent medical experts.
-The examining physician never visits you in person or speaks with you about your condition.
-You do not have the right to consult with them or to speak freely about the symptoms.
+The California Department of Insurance hires a for-profit company, Maximus Federal Inc., to select independent medical experts.
+The examining physician never visits you or speaks with you about your condition.
+You do not have the right to consult with them or to talk freely about the symptoms.
 Instead, they write a report that you, the insurance provider, and the insurance commissioner get.
 The California Department of Insurance receives a final report from the insurance commissioner.